Stranton Primary School

 Article 2: All children have rights regardless of their race, religion or disability.

-Article 24: Children have the right to a good health
+Article 24: All children have the right to nutritious food.

 Article 2: Children have the right to protection against discrimination.